-According to the Civil War Trust, between 400 to 750 women fought as soldiers in the Civil War.
+According to the American Battlefield Trust, between 400 to 750 women fought as soldiers in the Civil War.
 The authors of the book They Fought Like Demons: Women Soldiers in the American Civil War give a different number though, stating that they found a total of 250 documented cases of women serving as soldiers in the war but they suspected there were many more than that.

 In May of 1864, a year before the war finally ended, the Nashville Dispatch reported that, according to official records at Washington, over 150 female soldiers had been discovered since the war began:

 “The official records at Washington state that upward of 150 female recruits have been discovered since the commencement of the war.
 It is supposed that nearly all of these were in collusion with men who were examined and accepted, after which the fair ones managed to substitute themselves and be mustered into the service.
 Over seventy of these martial ladies, when their sex was discovered, were acting as officers servants.
 In one regiment there were seventeen of them in this capacity.”

 It is hard to pinpoint the exact number of women who fought in the war due to the secrecy of what they were doing.
 The only reason we know of these women at all is because their real identities were discovered and documented at some point.